-There are a host of places to stay in Lucknow – here’s our pick of the luxury places to stay in Lucknow, mid-range places to stay in Lucknow, and budget accommodation in Lucknow.
+There are a host of places to stay in Lucknow – here’s our pick of the luxury places to stay in Lucknow, mid-range places to stay in Lucknow, and budget accommodations in Lucknow.

 Renaissance Lucknow Hotel, Lucknow:The Renaissance Lucknow Hotel is located in the downtown district of Lucknow and is considered the city’s tallest hotel.
 The hotel provides guests with rooms that have a flat-screen TV, a desk, a private bathroom, a dining area in selected rooms, a seating area, and a magnificent view of the vibrant city.
 This five-star hotel in Lucknow also offers a fine-dining experience at their on-site restaurant and cafe which not only serve exquisite food but also spectacular views of the city.
 Have a luxurious and relaxing visit to Lucknow by staying at the Renaissance Lucknow Hotel.
 See availability of the Renaissance Lucknow here.

 Fortune Park BBD, Lucknow: Fortune Park BBD is ideally located at the heart of Lucknow.
 Each room is equipped with a flat-screen TV, coffee/tea maker, a private bathroom with free toiletries and a hairdryer, iron/iron boards, free WiFi, and a safety deposit box.
 There’s also a buffet breakfast, access to a gym, and a roof-top swimming pool that overlooks the city.
 Lucknow’s Fortune Park BBD has 24-hour currency exchange services, in-house laundry, baby-sitting, and a doctor on call.
 The Fortune Park BBD hotel is an ideal place to stay when visiting Lucknow with its magnificent view and excellent services.
 Check room rates at the Fortune Park, Lucknow here.